BDC Hamburger Icon

 • Is it difficult to learn?

 Accessibility makes all the difference in choosing the right software.
-The learning curve, especially to pull data and insights, should be gradual enough for every intended user to understand.
+The learning curve, especially in pulling data and insights, should be gradual enough for every intended user to understand.

 To establish a data-positive culture, ensure customers and employees understand how the data is encrypted and kept safe.
 Executives should model the use of this technology and data complexity to encourage the rest of the company to use it too.